-In consideration of all relevant factors, the Committee used its discretion to reduce the payout percentage and ultimately approved a Company Performance Factor of 120% of target.
+In consideration of all relevant factors, the Committee used its discretion

-- 1 Performance goals and results are based on non-GAAP financial measures, see Appendix A on page 74 for more details. - Carrier reported free cash flow of \$1.4 billion, which includes \$272 million in tax payments related to the gain on the sale of Carrier's shares in Beijer.
+2 Carrier reported free cash flow of \$1.4 billion, which includes \$272 million in tax payments related to the gain on the sale of Carrier's shares in Beijer.
 Of the \$272 million, the Committee approved the exclusion of \$215 million from the calculation of free cash flow for purposes of the bonus plan performance measures.